Student Director Mentorship For high-school & college students

 We are very excited to introduce this year's Student Director, Cambria Herrera!

 ABOUT CAMBRIA: Cambria Herrera is a director and writer from Garden Grove, CA and recently graduated with a B.A. in Theatre from George Fox University.
 She was twice awarded as top director in Region 7 of the Kennedy Center American College Theatre Festival and traveled to Washington D.C. for the national festival at the Kennedy Center in 2014.
 Her current passions are brand new plays that reflect our world back to us, swimming in Oregon's beautiful rivers, and learning about self care for mental health.
-She is thrilled to be mentored through Enso Theatre for the opportunity to direct again and further expand her knowledge of self care through mindfulness.
+She is thrilled to be mentored by Enso Theatre Ensemble, and thankful for the opportunity to direct while expanding her knowledge of self-care through mindfulness.

 We'll post more about Cambria's project soon!